Zira-integrations/deployment-template/README.md

 # Set up

 ## Step 1:  Create new repo based on this example
-clone this repo or by click the "use this template" button.
+Clone this repo or click the "use this template" button.
 We recommend to use the company name as repository name as a best practice

 ## Step 2:  modify `context.json`